 S-adenosylmethionine (SAMe)—which is composed of the amino acid methionine bound to a molecule of adenosine triphosphate (ATP)—helps protect liver cells and prevent progression of fatty liver disease.

-When it comes to treating and preventing fatty liver disease, it's good to know that simple lifestyle changes, including healthy diet, regular exercise, and decreased alcohol intake, are all that's needed to reverse unhealthy levels of liver fat.
+When it comes to treating and preventing fatty liver disease, it's good to know that simple lifestyle changes, including healthy diet, regular exercise, decreased alcohol intake, and supplementation amino acids are all that's needed to reverse unhealthy levels of liver fat.
 However, if you're having difficulty reaching your goals, don't hesitate to seek the advice of a qualified health care professional.